ra559/cis106/_labs/lab3.md

    2. free -h
    3. uname -a
    4. du /
-* Install these programs: `fortune cowsay toilet rig lolcat boxes`
+* Install these programs: `fortune cowsay toilet figlet rig lolcat boxes`
 * Run these commands on your terminal:
    1. `echo "I Like Linux!" | lolcat`
    2. `fortune | cowsay | lolcat`